|Name of Event: ||Lego Soccer |

 3.4.1.
 All teams shall consist of no more than two (2) robots.
 Any substitution of extra robots during a tournament is forbidden and disqualification will result.
 Teams cannot enter the competition venue with more than two constructed robots.

 3.5.2 Robots can be bult and programmed as follows:

-The following combinations of motors and sensors are allowable For NXT users:
+The following combinations of motors and sensors are allowable For MindStorms users:

 - Robots are to be constructed using strictly LEGO brand pieces, motors and sensors only.

 - LEGO pieces can not be modified in any way.

 - No other building materials can be used, including glue, tape, screws etc.

 - Non LEGO compass sensors and Pulsed IR Light Sensors are the only after market sensors that can be used.